Chapter 101 BWV 209 Non sa che sia dolore

 Indeed, the very tonal planning of the movement supports such a view if only in general terms.
 The initial reflections on 'sorrow' take place in the context of the minor keys B and F# but when mention is made of the fulfilling of the Goddess's bidding, Bach moves quickly into the positivity of A major and even the upper strings, hitherto employed in a purely sustaining role, play a moderately more active part in the dialogue.

 But then the first aria challenges this notion of the young man departing for reasons of study.
 The references now are to his serving his fatherland and crossing the seas!
-This stanza is packed with images, some of a contradictory nature e.g. sadness at parting, but pleasure in ambition and achievements.
+This stanza is packed with images, some of a semi-contradictory nature e.g. sadness at parting, but pleasure in ambition and achievements.
 Both themes may underlie the choice of the somewhat morose key of Em, although the primary image that seems to have stimulated Bach's imagination is that of favourable winds and waves.

 The twelve-bar ritornello theme (strings, continuo and flute) is packed with musical interest and seems longer than it really is.
 Its charm lies partly in the juxtaposition of notes in groups of four semi-quavers with those in groups of three (triplets).